Lamar Jackson with Mama as an advisor: That’s why his contract extension will be a special challenge

 NFL: Lamar Jackson has no advisor

-“Lamar and I had discussions about this,” general manager Eric DeCosta revealed.
+“Lamar and I had discussions regarding this,” general manager Eric DeCosta revealed.
 “I think it’s important for us and important for him.
 But Lamar is a very patient guy.”
 “I would love to be here forever,” says Jackson himself.
 “I love Baltimore, I love the whole organization.”

 The quarterback has not exerted any pressure so far: “I don’t want to lie: I’m not concentrating on that,” says Jackson.
 “I’m focused on winning a Super Bowl.”
 “Lamar knows what’s important,” says head coach John Harbaugh.
 “Look what he has achieved so far: he will be paid and he knows it.”
 The contract extension with Jackson is no more than “a formality”.